 Proposal No. 4.
 Stockholders may vote "FOR" or "AGAINST" or may "ABSTAIN" on Proposal No. 4 regarding the ratification of the selection of Stegman & Company as the Company's independent registered public accounting firm for the year ending December 31, 2013.
 The affirmative vote of the holders of a majority of the shares of our Common Stock present in person or represented by proxy and entitled to vote on the proposal will be required to ratify the selection of Stegman & Company.
-Abstentions will have the same effect as a vote against Proposal No. 4, but broker non-votes will have no effect on Proposal No. 4; and
+Abstentions will have the same effect as a vote against Proposal No. 4; and

 Proposal No. 5.
 Stockholders may vote "FOR" or "AGAINST" or may "ABSTAIN" on Proposal No. 5 regarding the grant of discretionary authority to the Board of Directors to amend the Certificate of Incorporation of the Company, as amended, to effect, at any time on or prior to the date of the 2014 Annual Meeting of Stockholders, a reverse stock split at an exchange ratio within the specified range and to set the number of authorized shares of our Common Stock effective immediately after the reverse stock split at 75 million shares.
 The affirmative vote of the holders of a majority of the outstanding shares of our Common Stock on the record date entitled to vote on the proposal will be required to grant such discretionary authority to the Board of Directors.
-Abstentions and broker non-votes will have the same effect as a vote against Proposal No. 5.
+Abstentions will have the same effect as a vote against Proposal No. 5.